-When it comes to make the really tough decisions, go ahead and ask for advice.
-Ask your friends, your family, even strangers on social media.
+When it comes to making really tough decisions, go ahead and ask for advice.
+Ask your friends, your family, and even strangers on social media.
 In the end, though, it’s important to trust your gut.
 It will rarely steer you wrong.

 Trust Your Gut When It Comes to Tough Decisions

 Trusting your gut is always good advice, but when it comes to major life decisions, going with your instincts will get you a lot farther than trusting the advice of strangers, friends, or even family.
 Even science tends to agree.
 A study done by the American Friends of Tel Aviv University found that “intuition alone can guide the right choice.”
 What do we do when our instincts tell us the exact opposite of what we really want to happen, though?
 That’s where things get really tricky.

 Let’s take current events as an example (if you’re reading this decades from now, just look up “what happened in 2020?” and prepare for your jaw to hit the ground).
 Spend five minutes on Facebook and you’ll come across dozens of posts from frazzled and freaked-out parents trying to figure out what to do with their kids this fall.

 Do we send them back and hope for the best because we want them to have normal school experiences, socialization, and- of course- a quality education?
 Or do we keep them home?
 Do the albeit-major benefits of in-person instruction outweigh the very terrifying potential cons?
 We ask for advice, find out what everyone else is planning to do, and practically beg for someone to come up with the perfect answer that satisfies both what we want for our kids and what they need from us.

 I think we already know the answer (and it could be different for each of us) deep in our guts, and what we’re actually looking for is validation that it’s the right decision.
 Seeking that validation can have a major consequence, though, if we let others talk us out of going with our instincts.

 Never let anyone talk you out of going with your gut